-Possible NVIDIA own-brand 'Tegra Tab' leaks outAlex Wagner - Deputy Managing Editor, News Desk
+Possible NVIDIA own-brand 'Tegra Tab' leaks outAlex Wagner - Editorial Director of News and Content

 After undergoing a price cut and then a brief delay, NVIDIA finally launched its Android-powered SHIELD gaming handheld late last month.
 That may not be the only piece of NVIDIA-branded hardware that we see this year, though, as some new information has popped up to suggest that the company may be prepping a tablet of its own as well.

 Chinese site MyDrivers recently shared photos of a black tablet with the words "Tegra Tab" inscribed on its backside.
 The device looks quite a bit like ASUS's Nexus 7, which was powered by an NVIDIA Tegra 3 processor, but it's speculated that this device is actually made by Shenzhen Homecare Technology.
 Interestingly, that company recently announced that it was building a Tegra 4-powered tablet and even shared an image of the device, which looks somewhat similar to the Tegra Tab.

 The Verge notes that Shenzhen Homecare Technology also recently took meetings with NVIDIA executives and documented the process in photos.
 Additionally, NVIDIA filed for the trademark to the name "Tegra Tab" in the U.S. back in April 2013.
 The application includes a lengthy list of products that NVIDIA could apply the name "Tegra Tab" to, and included in that list is a "tablet computer."